 A saliva test is like urine in that it can detect drug usage from a few hours up to a number of days.
 It’s a relatively easy test where someone swabs the inside of your mouth.
 So no trips to the bathroom.
 It’s also nearly impossible to cheat.

 Hair testing is usually better for determining long-term drug use; usually up to three months.
 The process involves one to one-and-a-half inches of hair removed from the scalp.
 Hair can be tested for any number of drugs, but for those follicly challenged, look elsewhere.
+We do stock detox shampoo for those who need it.

 We’ve all had to do a drug test at some point in our lives.
 And while it can be stressful, knowing some basic facts such as the actual process, what they test for, who gathers the information and possible disadvantages can make you better informed.